covidatlas/li/docs/reports.md

 #### Changes

-* added locationID, slug, sources, timeseriesSources, potentially add warnings
+* added locationID, slug, sources, dateSources, potentially add warnings
 * tz is not in an array
 * removed rating, url, featureId

 #### Combining Data Sources

 The data fields in a given record can be supplied by many sources: one source may return cases and deaths, and another return hospitalizations and tests.
-The field `timeseriesSources` shows where each field comes from.
+The field `dateSources` shows where each field comes from.

 A shorthand is shown for the date ranges for which the sources supplied data.
-For example, `"2020-05-21 ..
-2020-06-18": "src"` means that `src` supplied the data from 05-21 to 06-18.
+For example, `"2020-05-21..2020-06-18": "src"` means that `src` supplied the data from 05-21 to 06-18.

 If there are conflicts in the data (e.g., multiple sources return `cases`, but they're inconsistent), a `warnings` element is added.  e.g.,